-Clinical trials are an important form of clinical research.
-We advise patients to learn about available clinical trials as soon as possible after a diagnosis is made.
+We advise patients to learn about available clinical studies as soon as possible after a diagnosis is made.
 This allows patients to consider the most options available while working with physicians to plan treatment.

 Intranasal Insulin Therapy for HIV-associated Neurocognitive Disorders